BennettB123/todo/README.md

 ```

 ### Edit a Task
-To edit an existing task, use:
+To edit the description of an existing task, use:
 ```bash
 todo edit <task-id> "Updated task description"
 ```